House Passes Bill to Allow Alwyn Cashe to Be Awarded Medal of Honor

 White called them a “Godsend and answer to a prayer.”

-She also thanked Pittsburgh Steelers offensive tackle Alejandro Villanueva for writing her brother’s name on the back of his helmet earlier this month.
+She also thanked Pittsburgh Steelers offensive tackle and former Army Ranger Alejandro Villanueva for writing her brother’s name on the back of his helmet earlier this month.
 Villanueva caught some flak for not displaying the name of Antwon Rose Jr. like his teammates, but he also won praise from Cashe fans.

-“I think that he did what he did because Army recognizes Army and he felt like it needed to be said, and I thank him for that, because what I gathered from that through getting emails and FB friend requests, Pittsburgh knows my brother’s story and I’m thankful for that,” she said.
+“I think that he did what he did because Army recognizes Army and he felt like it needed to be said, and I thank him for that, because what I gathered from that through getting emails and [Facebook] friend requests, Pittsburgh knows my brother’s story and I’m thankful for that,” she said.

 Although Cashe would be the first black soldier to be awarded the Medal of Honor in the post-9/11 wars, White said this award has nothing to do with race.